emqx/emqx-operator/docs/en_US/tasks/configure-emqx-license.md

 > From the output results, you can see the basic information of the license we applied for, including applicant information, the maximum number of connections supported by the license, and the expiration time of the license.

-## Update EMQX Enterprise Edition License
+## Update the License

 :::: tabs type:card
 ::: tab v2alpha1

-- Update License through EMQX Dashboard
+- Update License via EMQX Dashboard

-Open the browser, enter the host `IP` and port `32012` where the EMQX Pod is located, log in to the EMQX cluster Dashboard (Dashboard default user name: admin, default password: public), enter the Dashboard click Overview and pull down the page to the bottom to see The current license information of the cluster, as shown in the following figure:
+Open the browser, enter the host `IP` and port `32012` where the EMQX Pod is located, log in to the EMQX cluster Dashboard (Dashboard default user name: admin, default password: public), enter the Dashboard click **Overview** and pull down the page to the bottom to see the current license information of the cluster, as shown in the following figure:

 ![](./assets/configure-emqx-license/emqx-dashboard-license.png)

-Then click the Update License button to upload the latest License Key content, as shown in the following figure:
+Then click the **Update License** button to upload the latest License Key content, as shown in the following figure:

 ![](./assets/configure-emqx-license/emqx-license-upload.png)

-Finally, click the Save button to save the update.
+Finally, click the **Save** button to save the update.
 The following picture shows the updated License information:

 ![](./assets/configure-emqx-license/emqx-license-update.png)